Jakob Johnson: New York Giants

 On August 16, 2024, Johnson signed with the New York Giants.
 He was released on August 27, and re-signed to the practice squad.
 He was released on September 6, but re-signed to the active roster a few days later.
 Joshson was released again on September 24 and re-signed back to the practice squad.
 He was released again from the practice squad on November 19.

 Houston Texans

 On March 18, 2025, Johnson signed with the Houston Texans.
 He has a one-year contract with a base salary of $1.04 million, expandable with bonuses up to $1.17 million.
 He was released on August 26 as part of final roster cuts, and re-signed to the practice squad.
 On September 7, Johnson was elevated to the active roster for a Week 1 game against the Los Angeles Rams, and was elevated again on September 14, where he recorded a blocked punt while playing on special teams.
 On September 20, he was signed to the active roster.
 Johnson was placed on injured reserve on September 26, having suffered a hamstring injury in Week 3 against the Jacksonville Jaguars.
 He was activated on November 15, ahead of the team's Week 11 matchup against the Tennessee Titans.
+Johnson was waived by Houston on December 8 and re-signed to the practice squad two days later.